eventrelay/offbroadway_eventrelay/README.md

 If you are just getting familiar with EventRelay, refer to [the wiki](https://github.com/eventrelay/eventrelay/wiki) to get started.

-If you have an existing EventRelay instance, topic, subscription, and API Key, you can skip [step 1](#configure-eventrelay) and jump to [Start a new project](#starting-a-new-project) section.
+If you have an existing EventRelay instance, topic, destination, and API Key, you can skip [step 1](#configure-eventrelay) and jump to [Start a new project](#starting-a-new-project) section.